ThunderFly-aerospace/docs/avionics/index.md

 - **b** – lengt (integer)
 - **c** – additional mounting holes positions (integer, may also be 0)

-> Most commonly, the moule width is 15 mm or 20 mm (a=0, a=5), depending on the JST-GH connector number of pins (typically 4-pin for I²C).
+> Most commonly, the module width is 15 mm or 20 mm (a=0, a=5), depending on the JST-GH connector number of pins (typically 4-pin for I²C).
 > This is why width sizing does not follow the same multiples as horizontal sizing.

 Other important features:

 - **Mounting notches** with a radius of **1.5 mm** are positioned on both sides of the PCB.
-May be skipped (even assymetrically) for relevant construction reasons.
+May be skipped (even asymmetrically) for relevant construction reasons.
   Their placement is always measured from the connector edge, ensuring consistent mechanical alignment.
-- The design allows avionics modules to be slid into slots in UAV structures, making it easy to assemble multiple boards into a compact block, or distribute them individually across the airframe.
+- The design allows avionics modules to be slid into slots in UAV structures, making it easy to assemble multiple boards into a compact block or distribute them individually across the airframe.

 This standardized approach guarantees that ThunderFly avionics are not random in size, but instead follow a **systematic and modular design philosophy**.